microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/shift-put.md

 ## Response

 If successful, this method returns a `204 No Content` response code and empty content.
-If the request specifies the `Prefer` header with `return=representation` preference, then this method returns a `200 OK` response code.
+If the request specifies the `Prefer` header with `return=representation` preference, then this method returns a `200 OK` response code and a [shift](../resources/shift.md) object in the response body.

 ## Example